open-chat-labs/open-chat/frontend/app/src/theme/community/readme.md

 First create a new typescript file in this folder.
 Take `submarine.ts` as an example.
 In this file you can see that it defines a function called `getTheme`.
 This function will accept an existing theme to base your new theme on and you must simply change the properties that you are interested in changing.

-For example we can see that the main background is changed in the red theme as follows:
+For example we can see that the main background is changed in the submarine theme as follows:

 ```
     base.bg = "radial-gradient(circle, rgba(101,6,6,1) 10%, rgba(0,0,0,1) 79%)";